 Designed by the Acton family in the early twentieth century, the Renaissance-revival garden of Villa La Pietra was considered a natural extension of the house: an outdoor living room, a place for the family to gather with friends for discussion, events and enjoyment.
 It was with this in mind that NYU envisaged The Season.
 Here is a preview of the upcoming shows.

 The evening of June 21 will see a lecture by British actor and director Mark Wing-Davey.
-Being Me, Being You will explore whether neuroscience, neurobiology and neuropsychology allow actors and audience to connect with one another.
+Being Me, Being You

 On the same evening, in the cloister of Santo Spirito, three actors will stage Hamlet, playing all the roles.
 The performance is also a fund-raiser for the Amici di Santo Spirito Onlus; donations at the door are welcome.
 On June 22, Jonathan Batiste and the Stay Human Band are returning to Villa La Pietra with dapper style and genre-transcending New Orleans sounds and rhythms.

 On the bill for June 25 is Andrea Cavallari’s The Edge of Darkness, a work that uses video projections and live music to explore perceptions of vision and sound and the relationships they share.